ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

    platform makefile named ``platform.mk``.
 For example, to build TF-A for the Arm Juno board, select PLAT=juno.

+-  ``PLATFORM_REPORT_CTX_MEM_USE``: Reports the context memory allocated for each core as well as the global context.
+The data includes the memory used by each world and each privileged exception level.
+This build option is applicable only for ``ARCH=aarch64`` builds.
+The default value is 0.

 -  ``PRELOADED_BL33_BASE``: This option enables booting a preloaded BL33 image instead of the normal boot flow.
 When defined, it must specify the entry point address for the preloaded BL33 image.
 This option is incompatible with